Genaker/laragento/README.md

 After releases of the VueStorefron and Hyva Theme (A brand-new frontend for Magento 2 without reusing magento UI and using Laravel ecosystem as a base Alpine.JS / Tailwind CSS) everybody understands that the only way to build a good eCommerce Website is not to use M2 broken legacy frontend/backend functionality.
 I have been using this library for the last 3 years and see only benefits.
 Even if you need reimplement functionality from scratch it is much faster than reuse Adobe Commerce broken core framework bloatware.

+**Why Laravel and Eloquent?**

+Laravel is the most popular PHP framework.
+I have used different ORMs and Eloquent is the best.

 # Magento ORM Concept

 Data is the essence of any web application.
 Models are the essence of the ORM.
 A model is an abstraction that represents a magento table in the database.
 In Larafento, it is a class that extends base Eloquent/Model.